Yidingluo/PlayingWithJunit/README.md

 - assertThrows Exception classes

 Other objectives include using Junit / Eclipse IDE to:-
-- write test cases before implementing them
+- write test cases before implementing the code being tested
 - disabling / nesting / organising your test cases and making the unit test results user friendly
 - perform some simple timing related tests